 You may have noticed during the years that I’ve settled for simple treatments like the Pai Rosehip Oil instead of buying expensive miracle serums for acne scars.
 Yes, I have thought about spending those €112 on the Yüli Cell Perfecto Serum many times, but I knew it would also mean €112 off my savings for more effective treatments that may just as well work in time but are much better in giving back the skin I once owned.

 I’m not trying to offend anyone who loves and buys serums like the one I mentioned.
 What I’m trying to point out is that if you have a large area to treat (like I do), then you are better off saving for an actual clinical treatment.
 If your scarring doesn’t extend to calling it an “area”, then you might just as well go for serums and light at-home chemical peels and PMD’s, they seem to be very potent in rejuvenate small matters and maintenance.

-Just please, don’t try to fool yourself that severe scarring can be minimized by putting serums on it.
+Don’t try to fool yourself that severe scarring can be minimized by putting serums on it.
 It doesn’t work that way.
-You need new skin to work with.

 At first I had all the confidence in my oils, food and way of life, that with time my scars could be minimized.
 Greatly.
 But just lately, as my acne and dark spots has been more so reduced, I’ve come to face my scars even more.
 I look at pictures of me three years ago when all this mess started happening, then I look in the mirror… And I feel old.
 Like the acne has aged me.
 A lot.